-For some businesses, voice communication is their lifeline for successful day-to-day operation.
+For some businesses, voice communication is their life line for successful day-to-day operation.

-The disaster recovery plan should be at the front of the IT department’s minds and should be updated regularly – every time an element within the IT environment changes.
+The disaster recovery plan should be at the front of the IT department’s minds and updates to the disaster recovery plan should be regular – every time an element within the IT environment changes.
 Given the dynamic nature of the IT environment, the disaster recovery plan will fail if not updated alongside change management.

 To ensure that the disaster recovery plan is effective and the recovery of the operation is successful, the plan must be tested regularly.
-Testing is a major challenge for most IT departments, considering the operational disruption it can cause; however, true end-to-end testing will enable IT managers to find and eliminate problems in the disaster recovery plan and amend the plan accordingly with efficiency.
+Testing is a major challenge for most IT departments considering the operational disruption it can cause, however, true end-to-end testing will enable IT managers to find and eliminate problems in the disaster recovery plan and amend the plan accordingly with efficiency.
 Otherwise, if disaster recovery has not been tested all the way to application level, then it is highly likely that problems will occur.

 Consider what the implication may be if the backups don’t work.
 Tape backup, for many companies, is still the primary method for disaster recovery, especially off-site.
 Replication across WAN can be an alternative medium and is growing in popularity, but it can be a costly option for some businesses.
-The validity of application recoverability must be validated through the recovery backups at application level.
+The validity of application recoverability must be validated through the recovery backups at application level. .